LandonTClipp/LandonTClipp.github.io/docs/blog/posts/analyzing-go-heap-escapes.md

 Analyzing Go Heap Escapes
 =========================

 In this blog post, we discover how you can analyze what variables the Go compiler decides should escape to the heap, a [common source of performance problems](https://tip.golang.org/doc/gc-guide#Eliminating_heap_allocations) in Golang.
-The gopls language server can be configured to provide insight into which variables are escaping to the heap, and what you can do to prevent that.
+We'll also show how you can configure the gopls language server in VSCode to give you a Codelens view into your escaped variables.

 <!-- more -->